 For starters, we’ll need:

 - Your full name

 - Your address

-Under the new rules, we’ll now require documents, such as a birth certificate, passport or driver’s licence, to prove your identity, and the likes of a current bank statement, rates bill or electricity account that confirms your usual, residential address.
+Under the new rules, we’ll now require documents, such as a birth certificate, passport or driver’s licence, to prove your identity, and the likes of a current bank statement, rates bill or an electricity account that confirms your usual, residential address.